Diversity Promotion

 Childcare leave

-Period: Up to 1 year old except when certain requirements are met
+Period: Until the child is one year old, except when certain requirements are met

-Number of times: Up to three times per child
+Number of times: Maximum three times per child

 Short-time shifts